-- "External USB device not recognized" on page 161 - "PCIe adapter is not recognized or is not functioning" on page 161 - "A Lenovo optional device that worked previously does not work now." on page 162 - "A Lenovo optional device that was just installed does not work." on page 162 - "A Lenovo optional device that worked previously does not work now." on page 162
+- "External USB device is not recognized" on page 178 - "PCIe adapter is not recognized or is not functioning" on page 178 - "Insufficient PCIe resources are detected." on page 178 - "A Lenovo optional device that was just installed does not work." on page 179 - "A Lenovo optional device that worked previously does not work now" on page 179

-External USB device not recognized
+External USB device is not recognized

-- 1. Make sure that the proper drivers are installed on the compute node.
-See the product documentation for the USB device for information about device drivers. - 2.
-Use the Setup utility to make sure that the device is configured correctly. - 3.
+- 1. Update the UEFI firmware to the latest version. - 2.
+Make sure that the proper drivers are installed on the compute node.
+See the product documentation for the USB device for information about device drivers. - 3.
+Use the Setup utility to make sure that the device is configured correctly. - 4.
 If the USB device is plugged into a hub or the console breakout cable, unplug the device and plug it directly into the USB port on the front of the compute node.